-COOK Report: Is Telefonica the only commercial internet provider in all of Catalunya?
+COOK Report: Is Telefonica the only commercial internet provider in all of Catalonia?

-Roca: Telefonica is the only operator who has a network for that.
+Roca: Telefonica as national incumbent is the only operator who has a network for that.
 Some other operators have some networks, but far from covering all territory.
 However the current regulations forces Telefonica to rent their networks to other operators, so commercially, other companies can also provides their services through Telefonica network (now mostly copper), that's the case of Jazztel, Orange, Vodafone...

-COOK Report: what kind of phone service do you have?
+COOK Report: What kind of phone service do you have?
 Did anyone offer commercial phone service?

-Roca: Currently, one you have a NGN broadband service, Internet is already plenty of VoIP providers who can give you cheap services.
+Roca: Currently, once you have a NGN broadband service, Internet has already plenty of VoIP providers who can give you cheap services.
 I'm currently having two or three of them.

-COOK Report: if you have full fledged internet access at POPix..... thy is there a need for anyone to run proxies from or for anyone or thus?
+COOK Report: If you have full-fledged Internet access at POPix... why is there a need for anyone to run proxies from or for anyone or thus?

-Roca: We don't have fibre gateways everywhere, and just from wireless, the closest gateway in many cases might still be a shared aDSL.
-On the other hand, to enjoy a the full fibre gateway, you have to contribute to it's cost, by sharing the costs once you get some critical mass, is not a high cost, but you still have to.
-Some people might just want internet for free, so they can still get that from public proxies available from public libraries etc., so proxies still make sense.
+Roca: We don't have fibre gateways everywhere, and just from wireless, the closest gateway in many cases might still be a shared ADSL.
+On the other hand, to enjoy a full-fibre gateway, you have to contribute to it's cost.
+By sharing the costs once you get some critical mass, is not a high cost, but you still have to share the cost.
+Some people might just want Internet for free, so they can still get that from public proxies available from public libraries etc., so proxies still make sense.
 When possible, those proxies already run on fibre, but still not all of them.